An Overview Of Colour Therapy

 Ways To Integrate Colour Therapy

-Findings in the Journal of Family & Consumer Sciences Education suggest that when designing and building an inclusive classroom, colour effects should be carefully taken into account.
+Findings in the Journal of Family & Consumer Sciences Education suggest that colour effects should be carefully considered when designing and building an inclusive classroom.
 Because of their heightened sensory responses and strong visual processing abilities, some students—such as those with attention deficit hyperactivity disorder and autism spectrum disorders—may be more sensitive to colour in the learning environment, which could lead to sensory overload.

 As an illustration, exposure to red may make the heart beat more quickly, raise blood pressure, and intensify the sense of smell.
 Contrarily, blue may lower body temperature, slow heart rate, and stifle appetite.
 Another study found that boys with autism were most overstimulated by the colour yellow and much preferred the colours green and brown.